ghc-proposals/ghc-proposals/proposals/0000-type-lambda.rst

   ``\@`` is a valid name for a user-defined operator.
 This proposal does not change that.
   If you want to bind a type variable in a lambda, you must separate the ``\`` from the ``@``.

+* This proposal makes abstracting over type variables the dual of applying types with visible type application.

 * This proposal is meant to dovetail nicely with other recent proposals in this space (`#126`_, `#128`_), but all the proposals are orthogonal.
 Any can usefully be accepted